BeauConstrictor/Ozpex-64/MANUAL.md

 The monitor is a program built into rom that runs automatically on boot.
 It allows you to efficiently inspect memory, test hardware and write and run programs.

 When started, the monitor will begin at an random memory address.
 Use the `@` key to move to a specific one.
-After pressing `@` followed by a 4-digit hex memory address, you can start type byte values, which will be written sequentially into memory, starting from that address.
+After pressing `@` followed by a 4-digit hex memory address, you can start typing byte values, which will be written sequentially into memory, starting from that address.

 Special keys and commands:

-- Read:  Type `>` followed by two addresses to display the contents of that range (inclusive).
+- Read:  Type `>` followed by an address to print out the memory between your current address and that one (inclusive).
 - Execute: Typing an `x` will immediately transfer program execution to the current address.
 Programs can return with either `rts` or `jmp $fff8`.
 - Comment: A `;` enters comment mode.
 Characters typed afterward are ignored until enter is pressed.